seifallahhomrani1/seifallahhomrani1.github.io/_posts/Django/2020-10-31-The World's Smallest Django Project.md

 ### "Hello World !"
 Project
 Building a 'Hello World' example in a new language or framework is a common first project.
+(I will assume that you have Django installed.
+If not, follow this [link.](https://docs.djangoproject.com/en/3.1/topics/install/))

 - - -
 ```python